 Additionally, graduate students must meet all department academic standards which may be more stringent than the minimum set forth by the University.

 Department requirements: To qualify for a degree, a candidate must complete his/her program with a grade point average of at least 3.0 in the course work submitted for the degree.
-Two grades below 3.0 will automatically render a student subject to evaluation and possible dismissal, as will one grade below 2.5.
+Two grades below 3.0 will render a student subject to evaluation and possible dismissal, as will one grade below 2.5.

 Graduate students who are not in good academic standing for any reason are subject to probation and/or dismissal from further graduate study.